VeriHGN: Heterogeneous Graph-Based Congestion Prediction for Chip Layout Verification: Experiment

-\textit{Pearson correlation coefficient ($r$)} measures the linear relationship between predictions and targets:
+\textit{Pearson correlation coefficient ($r$)} measures the linear relationship between predictions $\hat{\vect{y}} = (\hat{y}_1, \ldots, \hat{y}_n)$ and targets $\vect{y} = (y_1, \ldots, y_n)$:

 where $\bar{\hat{y}}$ and $\bar{y}$ are the respective means.
-Pearson $r \in [-1, 1]$ captures whether the model's predictions scale linearly with the true congestion values.
-It is sensitive to outliers and requires the predicted values to maintain both correct ranking \emph{and} correct relative magnitudes.
+Pearson $r \in [-1,1]$ captures whether predictions scale linearly with true congestion values, but it is sensitive to outliers and magnitude distortion.

-\textit{Spearman rank correlation ($\rho_s$)} assesses monotonic association by computing the Pearson correlation on the rank-transformed variables:
+\textit{Spearman rank correlation ($\rho_s$)} evaluates monotonic agreement by computing Pearson correlation over ranked predictions and targets:

-where $\text{rank}(\cdot)$ converts values to their ordinal ranks.
-Spearman $\rho_s \in [-1, 1]$ is robust to non-linear monotonic transformations and directly measures whether the model correctly orders cells/grid bins from least to most congested.
-This is particularly important for practical layout verification, where identifying relative hotspot severity matters more than predicting exact congestion magnitudes.
+Unlike Pearson correlation, Spearman $\rho_s$ focuses on whether the model correctly orders cells or grid bins from low to high congestion.
+This is important for layout verification, where engineers often need to prioritize the most critical hotspots rather than precisely match every congestion magnitude.

 \textit{Kendall rank correlation ($\tau$)} measures pairwise ordering consistency: